 The project began in 2019 with a pilot study with the stallation of structures under existing piers, designed to maximize the fixation of marine organisms.
 All the experience has been monitored over a year to characterize the attached biological community.
 During the monitoring process, the composition, abundance, diversity, pattern of succession, as well as the functions of the new ecosystem created and its impact on the socio-economic activities of the environment, have been evaluated, in particular, mitigation of climate change through of the development of CO2 sink communities and source of restoring of species of fishing interest.

 The results obtained offer an interesting perspective not only for the port but also for the Ría itself, in terms of the potential recovery of species.
-On the other hand, this phase includes awareness-raising actions and dissemination of results aimed at professional sectors and schools, with the aim of increasing awareness about the potential of the Ría and the need to find innovative and green solutions that allow a balance between good functioning of ecosystems and economic activities in 2019.
+On the other hand, this project includes awareness-raising actions and dissemination of results aimed at professional sectors and schools, with the aim of increasing awareness about the potential of the Ría and the need to find innovative and green solutions that allow a balance between good functioning of ecosystems and economic activities in 2019.

 The study conclusions will make it possible to know the evolution of the associations and assess the possible role of the structures as a management and protection tool from an ecosystem perspective.

-This stage ends in May 2021 and is developed through the project “Promotion and recovery of disturbed areas in marine-port environments and their benefits for the development of fishing activities.
+This project ends in May 2021 and is developed through the project “Promotion and recovery of disturbed areas in marine-port environments and their benefits for the development of fishing activities.
 Awareness and dissemination - PUERTALMAR ”funded through the Pleamar 2020 call of the Biodiversity Foundation.

-Informative video about PuertAlMar: PuertAlMar
+Informative videos about PuertAlMar:

-Phase II.
+Project II.
 Living Ports

 In the heart of the port, in A Laxe, the largest project performance will be carried out, together with the structures and artificial reefs, several floating docks and an underwater observatory designed by the Cardama shipyard from Vigo will be installed, which will allow visitors to contemplate the great biodiversity from the port coastline.
 Innovative and environmentally sensitive materials that enhance ecological value will be used for construction.
 Another project performance will take place at the Bouzas breakwater, where 100 units of artificial reefs will be installed, the first large-scale deployment of this technology designed by the ECOncrete company.